Umbraco

 A quick look back into the dictionary will tell us that Schema.org is a website where all the schema types have been collected for webmasters to access.
 It is ‘’the industry-standard’’ for schema markup because it is the commonly agreed format for structured data by all the big search engines.

-Pen and paper icon
+Animated pen and paper

 Schema markup types